len-ro/aiGuard/README.md

 # aiGuard
-Monitors security cameras images, uses AI to tag them and sends notifications.
+Monitors security cameras images, uses AI to tag them and sends notifications according to the features detected (tags).
+For instance sends a pushover notification to my phone when a *person* is detected in a camera photo.

+This is a companion to the [piBot](https://github.com/len-ro/piBot) home automation.

 # Dependencies